 When stock Power Wheels batteries get old or are subjected to an increased amp draw, they become bloated.
 The internal 30-amp circuit breaker trips and restarts.

-Examine the rear axle for straightness and that the wheels are turning freely.
+Examine the rear axle for straightness and ensure that the wheels turn freely.
 Reduce the weight of the vehicle.
-Tallgrass should be avoided.
+Tall grass should be avoided.

 Please be careful and use at your own risk